Skip zone: Avoidance

 If the radio wave frequency is decreased, a point is reached where all waves (even vertically incident waves) are reflected back to the Earth.

 A method of decreasing the skip zone is by decreasing the frequency of the radio waves.
 Decreasing the frequency is akin to increasing the ionospheric width.
 A point is eventually reached when decreasing the frequency results in a zero distance skip zone.
 In other words, a frequency exists for which vertically incident radio waves will always be refracted back to the Earth.
 This frequency is equivalent to the ionospheric plasma frequency and is also known as the ionospheric critical frequency, or f_{o}F_{2}.

 Other

 Skip zone is the subject of a film 'SKIPZONE' made in 1992 by UK artist, Peter Lee-Jones.
 It refers to areas in Scottish Highlands where it is difficult to obtain radio and TV reception.

-In the episode "Short Wave" of Father Knows Best, the family hears a distress call from a small boat at sea.
-Jim explains that the reason they, and not the Coast Guard, can hear the transmission is because of a "skip".
+In the episode "Short Wave" of Father Knows Best, the family hears a distress call from a boat at sea.
+Jim explains the reason they, and not the Coast Guard, can hear the transmission is because of a "skip".